saturnlighting/literature-review/README.md

 ## Strenghts and limitations

-<Strength>This is the first review on the relationship between cycling
+<Strength>This is the first review on the relationship between road
-road and cycling uptake.
+lighting and cycling uptake.

 <Limitations>We could have included the term darkness in the query
 string?
-We could have search on additional electronic databases.
+We could have searched on additional electronic databases.

 # Conclusions

-This paper reviewed published research on the intersection between cycling and road lighting.
+This paper reviewed published research on the intersection between road lighting and cycling uptake.

 <gaps>Despite the recent growth of articles on this subject, it is still
 under-researched.
 More empirical work in the area of cycling and road